Zalando IPO could be smaller than planned -sources

 A cap hike usually balances the financial needs of a company with the interest of existing shareholders not to have their stakes diluted too much.

-Further market participants pointed to the recent development of European technology stocks .SX8P, which are down roughly 3 percent since the beginning of the year, while overall European stock markets .FTEU3 are up 5 percent.
+Further market participants pointed to the recent development of European technology stocks, which are down roughly 3 percent since the beginning of the year, while overall European stock markets are up 5 percent.

 "Internet shares have come under pressure.
 So it makes a lot of sense to adjust the size of the Zalando IPO," a market participant said.

-Investors have in recent months embarked on a sell-off of high-flying tech stocks like Twitter (TWTR.N) and Amazon (AMZN.O), reviving doubts about soaring tech valuations.
+Investors have in recent months embarked on a sell-off of high-flying tech stocks like Twitter and Amazon , reviving doubts about soaring tech valuations.

 Global initial public offerings have risen significantly this year with Europe leading the way thanks to a nascent economic recovery that lifted investors' confidence and stock markets.
 But investors are getting more choosy over where they park their money and are turning away from businesses with the most questionable valuations.